-Parents will be asked to screen their child(ren) daily for any symptoms of cold, flu, or other symptoms that may be associated with COVID-19 using the COVID-19 Screening Tool for Children in School and Child Care.
+Parents will be asked to screen their child(ren) daily for any symptoms of cold, flu, or other symptoms that may be associated with COVID-19.
 Parents will be informed that healthcare professionals are not located within schools; therefore, staff will not be screening students.
 If staff observe a child that is ill, the student will be isolated, and parents will be called to promptly pick up their child from the school.
 Appropriate cleaning protocols will immediately follow.